Texas Governor Greg Abbott Posted Fake Winston Churchill Quote About Anti-Fascists

 “It was irrelevant to me who may or may not have said that in the past.
 I didn’t want to be accused of plagiarism for saying it.
 If no one else said it, attribute the quote to me because it’s what I believe in.”

 Abbott has previously been caught in a similar situation.
 Last year, he used Twitter to share an article that claimed Dallas Cowboys owner Jerry Jones had threatened to kick players off the football team if they refused to stand for the National Anthem.
-When told the claim was false, Abbott said he wish it was true because he agrees with the sentiment.
+When told the claim was false, Abbott said he wished it was true because he agrees with the sentiment.